Estimated reading time: 10 minutes

 Does Visual Merchandising Matter Online?

-There are a couple reasons you may not have ever considered or put effort into merchandising before.
+There are a couple of reasons you may not have ever considered or put effort into merchandising before.

 I Can’t Effectively Merchandise Online